Prophets and Apostles

 So the placements I was interested in were second, third, and fourth.
 These three were evenly matched swimmers.
 Sam was an easy second until the first turn, when he lost a body length just turning.
 By his second turn he had faded to a likely fourth.
 He was fourth during the whole third leg.
 Starting the fourth and last leg, second and third were neck-and-neck, and Sam was a length-and-half behind.
 He was flailing a bit.

 Then two things happened.
 One of the neck-and-neck swimmers just seemed to give out.
 He dropped rapidly from contention, so Sam had third wrapped up.
 Then—with about fifteen yards to go—Sam earned his second silver medal of the day.

 He was a length-and-a-half behind.
-He put his head down and churned and churned, gaining with every stroke.
+I saw him take one look at the guy ahead.
+Then he put his head down and churned and churned, gaining with every stroke.
 A half-length behind.
 Even.
 A foot ahead, two feet, a half-length.
-Go, Sam, go!

 Sam won his second silver medal, with a flat out effort, by a length and a half.

 The biblical prophets did the same.
-Sam is not a prophet—except about what he suspects his mother might say he may have for lunch.
+Sam is not a prophet—except about what he suspects his mother will say he may have for lunch.

-Why the Special Olympian and the prophet came together in my head, triggered by Channa’s idea about the difference between the genius of the team player and the genius of the solo-sport player, is that I saw Sam make his determined effort to tell the truth about what he knew was to be the way of the world during the fourth leg of his 100 free.
+Why the Special Olympian and the prophet came together in my head, triggered by Channa’s idea about the difference between the genius of the team player and the genius of the solo-sport player, is that I saw, with my own eyes, in Sam's final fifteen yards of the 100 free, Sam make his determined effort -- to swim the truth about what he knew was to be the way of the world during that fourth leg.

-Some prophets deal with the entire functioning of God’s sovereignty and of the universe He created.
+Some prophets deal with the entire functioning of God’s sovereignty and of the universe which He created.
 Sam’s scope is smaller.
-But what Sam made happen was truth.
+But what Sam made happen was his truth.

 He did, and he took the bronze.